zhangkunyi/zhangkunyi.github.io/README.md

 I then started my master's program and a successive doctoral program at [College of Control Science and Engineering (CSE)](http://www.cse.zju.edu.cn/) at [ZheJiang University (ZJU)](https://www.zju.edu.cn/english/) in 2017.

-Recently, I received my Ph.D. degree in Electronic and Information Engineering from Zhejiang University under the supervision of Associate Prof. [Fei Gao](https://ustfei.com/) and Prof. [Chao Xu](https://person.zju.edu.cn/xu) at [ZJU Fast Lab](http://zju-fast.com/) in 2023.
+Recently, I received my Ph.D. degree in Electronic and Information Engineering under the supervision of Associate Prof. [Fei Gao](https://ustfei.com/) and Prof. [Chao Xu](https://person.zju.edu.cn/xu) at [ZJU Fast Lab](http://zju-fast.com/) in 2023.

 During these years, I have been passionate about multi-sensor fusion, state estimation, and autonomous navigation for robotics.

 I used to work as an intern in the mapping group of [Autonomous Driving Lab](https://damo.alibaba.com/labs/intelligent-transportation/?lang=en) at